-Brad Holtz is a founding member and the chief nexus officer (CNO) of Coventry Computer, a startup in stealth mode.
-Brad advises and assists the CEO with developing, communicating, executing, and sustaining strategic initiatives.
-He is responsible for recruiting and for the relationship capital of Coventry Computer, cultivating relationships with the company’s investors, boards, supplier chain, developers, and partners.
-He is responsible for the social capital of Coventry Computer and its business-network portfolio.
+Brad Holtz is a founding member and the chief nexus officer (CNO) of startup Pattern Computer Inc. Brad advises and assists the CEO with developing, communicating, executing, and sustaining strategic initiatives.
+He is responsible for recruiting and for the relationship capital of Pattern Computer, cultivating relationships with the company’s investors, boards, supplier chain, developers, and partners.
+He is responsible for Pattern Computer’s social capital and its business-network portfolio.

 Brad has spent most of his career focused on understanding the market dynamics of the design and engineering software industry.
 He specializes in trends in engineering, analytics and analysis, business intelligence, brainstorming, cross-vertical pollination, and the mid-term and long-term implications these trends might have on industry vision, corporate strategies, and customer realities.

 Brad is a trusted authority to Wall Street - his insights have made him a highly valued adviser to the financial world and to industry executives.
 In addition to the investment and legal communities, his customers have included Autodesk, Bentley, Ford, Gensler, Intergraph, Siemens, SolidWorks, Xerox, and the US Department of Commerce, among others.

 Since 1999, as co-founder and CEO of Cyon Research Corp., Brad built and led a team of industry analysts focused on the field of software for design and engineering.
 In that role, he also led the creation of COFES: Congress on the Future of Engineering Software.
 This three-day annual invitation-only event brings together the leadership of the engineering software community to interact in a collaborative environment to shape the future of the engineering software industry.
 In 2017, Brad led the successful spinout of COFES to the newly formed nonprofit COFES Institute.